Comprehensive, web-based data platform that allows access to a wide variety of historical financial, economic, and marketing data sources.

 Current UCLA faculty, PhDs, and Master's students may request a WRDS account, for which access is by a login ID and password.
 Submit an online WRDS Account Request and select "Register for a WRDS Account."
 WRDS complete documentation is available online to account holders.

-Important Note: Master's accounts with WRDS are deactivated throughout the summer (in 2014: June 14, 2014 through Labor Day, Sept.
-1, 2014) per WRDS policy, and new Master's account requests are not filled during this time.
+Important Note: Master's accounts with WRDS are suspended during the summer (in 2016: June 10, 2016 through Labor Day, Sept.
+5, 2016), and new Master's account requests are not filled during that time.

 WRDS Day Pass Access - Requires the currently-enrolled / employed UCLA user to enter his / her ucla.edu e-mail address.
 WRDS will send an e-mail to your UCLA address with the information required for sign in.
 No permanent disk storage space is available when connecting without an account.
 Operational during the academic year only.